NathanDownes01/LSB-Insertion-Tool/README.md

 # LSB-Insertion-Tool

 ## Purpose
-This tool is used to essentially hide one image within another by altering the least signficant bit of each element of each pixel in the cover image.
+This tool is used to essentially hide one image within another by altering the least signficant bit of each element of each pixel in the cover image.<br>
+The dimensions and number of channels for the secret image is embedded in the cover image.
+This means we don't <br>
+have to manually keep track of them to restore the secret image.

 ## prerequisites